 Prof. Christopher Benninger

-Christopher Benninger (b.1942) is one of India’s highly decorated Architects.
-His well-known award-winning projects are – Mahindra United World College of India; The Samundra Institute of Maritime Studies in Mumbai; The “Suzlon One Earth” World Headquarters in Pune, India; The National Ceremonial Plaza at Thimphu, Bhutan; and his own studio and residence “India House” in Pune.
+Professor Christopher Benninger (b.1942) is one of India’s highly decorated Architects, having won the Indian Institute of Architects’ Annual Award for Excellence six times, more than any other architect.
+His well-known, award winning projects are Mahindra United World College of India; The Samundra Institute of Maritime Studies near Mumbai; The “Suzlon One Earth” World Headquarters in Pune, India; The National Ceremonial Plaza and the Supreme Court at Thimphu, Bhutan; The Indian Institute of Management in Kolkata; Bajaj Brand View, Pune; buildings for the COEP, Pune; The Kirloskar Institute of Advanced Management Studies, Pune; the Centre for Development Studies and Activities, Pune; and his own studio and residence “India House” in Pune.

-His firm, CCBA Designs, has been working on various projects including – The Azim Premji University at Bengaluru; The Indian Institute of Technology at Hyderabad; The Heritage Campus of “College of Engineering Pune” and Pune University.
-His city and regional planning work ranges from India, Bhutan and all the way to Sri Lanka.
-Benninger’s expansive campuses reveal an understanding of Indian “Place Making”, Reflecting the great Temple Complexes and the Mogul Campuses.
-His narrative presents a language that lies between American ideals embedded in wooded Arcadian landscapes and sacred notions enshrined within Indian courtyards, generating a unique approach to architecture and place making.
+His firm CCBA Designs, with 40 architects, is designing the Azim Premji University in Bengaluru; the Bajaj Institute of Technology at Wardha; the Indian Institute of Technology at Hyderabad, Tata Institute of Fundamental Research in Mumbai; The Global Brain Research Center in Shanghai, China; new Foundation Studios and Lecture Hall for CEPT University; various buildings for the College of Engineering, Pune, and 23 Metro stations for the Pune Metro3 line built by Siemens [Germany} and Tata Projects.
+His city and regional planning work ranges from India, Bhutan, Malaysia, Indonesia, America, Africa and Sri Lanka.
+Benninger’s expansive campus plans reveal an understanding of Indian “Place Making,” reflecting the great Temple Complexes of South India and their impact on Chinese, Central Asian and on Persian architecture.
+His narrative presents a language that lies between American idealism embedded in wooded Arcadian landscapes, and sacred notions enshrined within Indian temple courtyard complexes, generating a unique approach to architecture and place making.